 Visiting IBD Fellow Program: Clinical Observership

-The Crohn's & Colitis Foundation Visiting IBD Fellowship Program will run from May 1, 2022 to July 1, 2023.
-This activity is supported by educational grants from Ferring and Pfizer.
+The Crohn's & Colitis Foundation Visiting IBD Fellowship Program will run from Sept 1, 2022 to July 1, 2023.

-If you have any questions, please email Dan Schneiderjohn, Program Manager at [email protected]
+If you have any questions, please email Dan Schneiderjohn, Senior Manager of Professional Education at [email protected]

 Visiting IBD Fellow overview